Romopolis Game Cover

 • “Even with sandbox mode, I don't think this game offers a lot of replayable content.”

-Players find the grinding aspect of the game to be extremely tedious and boring, often involving repetitive gameplay where they must replay the same content multiple times with minimal variation.
+Players find the grinding aspect of the game to be extremely tedious and boring, as it often involves replaying the same content multiple times with minimal changes, leading to a repetitive experience.

 • “Extremely tedious and boring; you're just replaying the game about 100 times back to back, but with one extra feature added each time.”

-The monetization strategy of the game is not heavily reliant on advertisements, distinguishing it from typical city management games.
+The monetization strategy of the game is not heavily reliant on advertisements, and it diverges from typical city management games, suggesting a different approach to in-game purchases or revenue generation.

 Positive mentions (%)Positive